beeroutine/HairCarePlus/README.md

 - Consider using background threads for heavy calculations via `Task.Run()`
 - Optimize image loading and processing, use caching when possible
 - Keep UI component hierarchies flat when possible, avoid deep nesting
-- Use virtualization for long lists (CollectionView instead of ListView)
 - Implement proper view recycling patterns
 - Minimize UI updates and property change notifications